-Appraisals for other real estate owned and collateral dependent loans are performed by state licensed appraisers (for commercial properties) or state certified appraisers (for residential properties) whose qualifications and licenses have been reviewed and verified by us.
+Appraisals for OREO and collateral-dependent loans are performed by state licensed appraisers (for commercial properties) or state certified appraisers (for residential properties) whose qualifications and licenses have been reviewed and verified by us.
 A member of the credit administration department reviews the assumptions and approaches utilized in the appraisal as well as the overall resulting fair value in comparison to independent data sources such as recent market data or industry wide statistics for residential appraisals.
-We also compare the actual selling price of collateral that has been sold to the most recent appraised value to determine what additional adjustments, if any, should be made to the appraisal values on any remaining OREO to arrive at fair value.
-In determining the net realizable value of the underlying collateral for individually evaluated loans and OREO, the Company discounts the valuation to cover both market price fluctuations and selling costs, typically ranging from 8% to 10% of the collateral value, that may be incurred in the event of foreclosure.
-If the existing appraisal is older than twelve months, a new appraisal report is ordered.
+We also compare the actual selling price of collateral that has been sold to the most recently appraised value to determine what additional adjustments, if any, should be made to the appraisal values on any remaining OREO to arrive at fair value.
+In determining the net realizable value of the underlying collateral for individually evaluated loans and OREO, we discount the valuation to cover both market price fluctuations and selling costs, typically ranging from 6% to 10% of the collateral value, that may be incurred in the event of foreclosure.
+If the existing appraisal is older than twelve months for OREO or collateral-dependent loans, a new appraisal report is ordered.

-The following table presents our financial assets and liabilities measured at fair value on a recurring basis as of the dates indicated:
+The following table presents our financial assets and liabilities measured at fair value on a recurring basis or on a non-recurring basis as of the dates indicated: